cygniv404/BIS-RetailStreet/README.md

 For more information on the Project: You can find the Master Thesis [here](https://www.web-profashion.de/Validation%20and%20Analysis%20for%20Business%20Information%20System.pdf).

-For a live edition of the website :(https://cygniv404.github.io/RetailStreet/)
+This [way](https://cygniv404.github.io/RetailStreet/), for a live edition of the website.
-Note: the webiste is not yet finished.
-The design team will handel the rest ;)
+The webiste is not complete yet.
+As planned, The design team will handel the rest ;)